Fox News has got the inside of Anna Nicole Smith's refrigerator.

 This guy says, 20 years ago, climate research became politicized in favor, 20 years ago, in favor of one particular hypothesis, which redefined the subject as the study of the effect of greenhouse gases.

-As a result, the rebellious spirits essential for real, innovative, and trustworthy science are greeted with impediments to their research careers.
+As a result, the rebellious spirits essential for real innovative and trustworthy science are greeted with impediments to their research careers.

 And he's right about that.

-The ice has grown by eight percent how many times have you heard Antarctica that is the Southern pole in this debate about global warming are all you hear about is the Arctic, at least until this last uh snowstorm 146 inches in upstate New York with more to come.
+All you hear about is the Arctic, at least until this last snowstorm, 146 inches in upstate New York, with more to come.

-How do you uh I don't you know you just all you hear about is the Arctic and the polar bears and all that the Antarctic is getting bigger.
+How do you, don't you know you just, all you hear about is the Arctic and the polar bears and all that.

 The ice is getting bigger.

-It would not be getting bigger if the carbon dioxide theory of global warming the greenhouse gas theory were actually true.
+It would not be getting bigger if the carbon dioxide theory of global warming, the greenhouse gas theory, were actually true.

 Kind of works that way.

-Unfortunately you can't sell that as a way for bigger government and higher taxes, so that doesn't get uh liberals and socialists anywhere.
+Unfortunately, you can't sell that as a way for bigger government and higher taxes.

-What you've got to do is sell a theory that actually uh justifies their taking more money out of your paycheck and regulating more of what you eat and where you drive and how you uh transport yourself.
+What you've got to do is sell a theory that actually justifies their taking more money out of your paycheck and regulating more of what you eat and where you drive and how you transport yourself.

-That of course the ultimate reality the ultimate goal of the entire discussion about global warming.
+That, of course, the ultimate reality, the ultimate goal of the entire discussion about global warming.

-That's where that's gone and where that's uh coming from yes, Jimmy Carter did get a Grammy yesterday at the uh at the Grammys where the Dixie Chicks got five Grammys.
+And yes, Jimmy Carter did get a Grammy yesterday at the Grammys where the Dixie Chicks got five Grammys.

 No, no, no, that's not going to Jimmy Carter this time.

-This year it's going to Rush Limba.
+This year it's going to Rush Limbaugh.

 I'm Roger Hedgecock, back with more after this.